How to make a Cinna-Mocha Latte at Home

 Instructions

-• First, add the sugar, cocoa, and cinnamon to your jar and set it next to your espresso brewing area.
+• First, add the sugar, cocoa, and cinnamon to your jar.
+Set it next to your espresso brewing area.

 • Brew 2-3 shots of espresso and add it directly to your cup.
 Either swirl your cup or use a long-handled spoon to mix until all of your ingredients have incorporated into your espresso.